 Another application is the underwater telephone, which enables the communication with and in between submarines and divers.
-The conventional techniques for wireless, terrestrial communications cannot be used for the signal transmission underwater, because water as a transmission medium has different characteristics to air.
-High attenuation and non-linearity’s like the Doppler effect, multipath-propagation and rising underwater noise leads to a severe decrease in transmission quality, in particular over big distances.
+The conventional techniques for wireless, terrestrial communications cannot be used for the signal transmission underwater, because water as a transmission medium has different characteristics than air.
+High attenuation and non-linearities like the Doppler effect, multipath-propagation and rising underwater noise leads to a severe decrease in transmission quality, in particular over big distances.
 The general technique for communication with submarines has not changed much since the second world war.

 The recent research tries to improve the signal quality and signal range while complying with the NATO-standards.
 While the older STANAG (Standardization Agreement) 1074 defines the minimum characteristics of analog underwater telephones, the fairly new STANAG 4748 (April 2017) defines digital underwater signaling.
 It is based on the open source JANUS protocol which provides a variety of frequencies and bandwithes suitable for any given application and allows many different clients through MAC (Medium Access Control).